I value helpfulness over intelligence

 The people I trust most are rarely the fastest to dismiss.
 They are the people who make the room smarter.
 They ask good questions.
 They give context.
 They can be blunt without being cruel.
 They know how to say, “I do not know enough yet, help me understand…”

 I am lucky to have found people like that in past places of work and in life.
 I found them in the parts of early Twitter that still felt generous.
-Much of my network still has that quality.

 That distinction matters to me.

-I think helpfulness is the better signal.
+So, I think helpfulness is the better signal.

-It often means refusing to reward a cruel joke even when the room enjoys it.
+It definitely means: refusing to reward a cruel joke even when the room enjoys it and standing up for thr person who’s feeling the humiliation.

 That is who I want around me.
 This is who I aim to be.

 That is what I’ve best appreciated in my favorite professional cultures.
-It’s easy to say, “I am wrong,” “I don’t know,” and hence hear “This is good, and this part still needs more work.”
+It’s easy to say, “I am wrong,” “I don’t know,” and hear “This is good, and this part still needs more work.”
 It’s what I practice in my own mentoring.

+Hence I naturally gravitate towards people who are and make me more honest, more curious, and more useful.
 If this resonates with you, I’d like to get to know you better.
 Connect with me.
 On twitter, mastodon, threads, linkedin or email.